harperreed/harper.blog/content/post/2003-07-24-alex_chiu_is_my_mom.md

 ---
-date: 2003-07-24T21:45:24Z
+date: 2003-07-24 21:45:24+00:00
-excerpt: |-
-  I love alex chiu. he cracks me up so much.
+excerpt: 'I love alex chiu. he cracks me up so much.

   So I signed up to be an affiliate and I was able to achieve the required 80 clicks in no time flat. and I received my pair of eternal life rings a couple months ago.
   I lent them to my friend chris.

-  phunktoad : what happened to your rings for eterna...
+  phunktoad : what happened to your rings for eterna...'
-tags: ["war","chris","linux"]
+tags:
+- humor
+- eternal-life
+- affiliate-marketing
+- personal-experience
+- friendship
 title: alex chiu is my mom
 wordpress_id: 577
 wordpress_url: http://new.nata2.org/?p=577